iainctduncan/papers/source/background.rst

 Domain-Specific Textual Languages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A domain-specific language (DSL) for music is a textual programming language intended expressly for making music with a computer (CTN: Wang 2017, 58).
+A domain-specific language (DSL) for music is a textual programming language intended expressly for making music with a computer (Wang 2017, 58).

 The first historical example of programming computer music (that one might reasonably consider as more than an audio experiment) used a music DSL, namely Max Matthew's MUSIC I